eclipse-che/che/docs/_docs/use-che-as-an-ide/ide-sharing.md

 ---
 {{ site.product_formal_name }} helps teams collaborate in reproducible workspace environments.
 Team members can contribute to a project using the same environment (on any OS), knowing that all behaviors will match on every developer's machine.
 # Sharing Workspaces
-## Setting Up {{ site.product_mini_name_capitalized }} as a Shared Server
+## Setting Up {{ site.product_mini_name }} as a Shared Server
 An {{ site.product_formal_name }} server can be setup to run on an external port using the environment variable  `CHE_HOST_IP` when starting the Che server.
 Once the Che server is running, team members can use this remote IP to connect to the same Che server.

 ## Export Workspaces from Separate Servers
-If team members are all using their own {{ site.product_mini_name_capitalized }} servers, they can share their workspace environment with other team members manually.
+If team members are all using their own {{ site.product_mini_name }} servers, they can share their workspace environment with other team members manually.
 Exporting a workspace can be done after a workspace has been created from the Workspaces page in the dashboard:
 ![che-sharing2.jpg]({{ base }}/assets/imgs/che-sharing2.jpg)
 There are two exporting options available there, **Export to File** and **Export to Cloud** under Settings tab:
 ![che-sharing3.jpg]({{ base }}/assets/imgs/che-sharing3.jpg)